-(b) Each quarter, pursuant to an employment agreement (the "Employment Agreement") executed in April 2008, the Chief Executive Officer ("CEO") is eligible to receive an award (the "Employment Agreement Award") amount equal to approximately 4% of any proceeds from distributions or other liquidity events in excess of the return of the Company's aggregate investment in TV One.
+- (a) Each quarter, pursuant to an employment agreement (the "Employment Agreement") executed in April 2008, the Chief Executive Officer ("CEO") is eligible to receive an award (the "Employment Agreement Award") amount equal to approximately 4% of any proceeds from distributions or other liquidity events in excess of the return of the Company's aggregate investment in TV One.
 The Company reviews the factors underlying this award at the end of each quarter including the valuation of TV One (based on the estimated enterprise fair value of TV One as determined by a discounted cash flow analysis).
-The Company's obligation to pay the award was triggered after the Company recovered the aggregate amount of certain pre-April 2015 capital contributions in TV One, and payment is required only upon actual receipt of distributions of cash or marketable securities or proceeds from a liquidity event with respect to such invested amount.
+The Company's obligation to pay the award was triggered after the Company recovered the aggregate amount of capital contributions in TV One, and payment is required only upon actual receipt of distributions of cash or marketable securities or proceeds from a liquidity event with respect to such invested amount.
+The long-term portion of the award is recorded in other long-term liabilities and the current portion is recorded in other current liabilities in the consolidated balance sheets.
 The CEO was fully vested in the award upon execution of the Employment Agreement, and the award lapses if the CEO voluntarily leaves the Company or is terminated for cause.
 A third-party valuation firm assisted the Company in estimating TV One's fair value using a discounted cash flow analysis.
 Significant inputs to the discounted cash flow analysis include forecasted operating results, discount rate and a terminal value.
-In September 2014, the Compensation Committee of the Board of Directors of the Company approved terms for a new employment agreement with the CEO, including a renewal of the Employment Agreement Award upon similar terms as in the prior Employment Agreement.

-(c) The redeemable noncontrolling interest in Reach Media is measured at fair value using a discounted cash flow methodology.
+In September 2014, the Compensation Committee of the Board of Directors of the Company approved terms for a new employment agreement with the CEO, including a renewal of the Employment Agreement Award upon similar terms as in the prior Employment Agreement. - (b) The redeemable noncontrolling interest in Reach Media is measured at fair value using a discounted cash flow methodology.
 A third-party valuation firm assisted the Company in estimating the fair value.
-Significant inputs to the discounted cash flow analysis include forecasted operating results, discount rate and a terminal value.
+Significant inputs to the discounted cash flow analysis include forecasted operating results, discount rate and a terminal value. - (c) This balance is measured based on the income approach to valuation in the form of a Monte Carlo simulation.
+The Monte Carlo simulation method is suited to instances such as this where there is non-diversifiable risk.
+It is also wellsuited to multi-year, path dependent scenarios.
+Significant inputs to the Monte Carlo method include forecasted net revenues, discount rate and expected volatility.
+A third-party valuation firm assisted the Company in estimating the contingent consideration.

-There were no transfers in or out of Level 1, 2, or 3 during the years ended December 31, 2020 and 2019.
-The following table presents the changes in Level 3 liabilities measured at fair value on a recurring basis for the years ended December 31, 2020 and 2019:
+There were no transfers in or out of Level 1, 2, or 3 during the years ended December 31, 2021 and 2020.
+The following table presents the changes in Level 3 liabilities measured at fair value on a recurring basis for the years ended December 31, 2021 and 2020: